 We keep actively learning about life, right alongside the young people in our lives.
 More than giving them stuff from our wallets, we give them ourselves.
 To speak their love languages, we embrace technology.
 We keep up with everybody on various social media, and I keep sharing new things I learn through my blog and my podcast.

 A few years ago, we were visiting the Kentucky History Museum.
 I was deeply touched by the re-enactment of life in Kentucky during the Great Depression.
 As she tended her garden, a simply dressed lady repeated a catchy little poem that everybody seemed to live by back in the 30’s:

 "Use it up, Wear it out, Make it do, Or do without."
 Makes you appreciate what you have, she said.

 Simplifying is hard for anyone to do.
 I was lucky enough to be pushed into it by my need to recover from business failure, divorce, cancer, and 35 years ago, from alcoholism.
 In the second half of my life, my recovering family has enriched my life as much as my church and blood families did in the first half, and still do now.
 So when you have to suffer losses like I did in life, maybe you’ll be wise and fortunate enough to let them trim the fat in your life, so you will have the heart to recognize the good life when you find it, in quiet simplicity.

-Dr. Paul Schmidt is a psychologist with offices in Louisville and Lexington,
+Dr. Paul Schmidt is a psychologist wellness coach,